PBasham/Dungeon-fighter/README.md

 * Lootable objects
   * I want to make the lootable objects search through an array and give the player a random item / weapon to add diversity to the gameplay.
 * The player will be able to swap out their equiped weapon / defence item to ones with different stats.
+* Add indicators above the inventory items to show quantities.
+* Add animations for message box on top of screen.